-COURSE DELIVERY
+PROGRAMME DELIVERY

-All credit reporting (trainee results) will be reported by VHNZ to NZQA.
+All credit reporting (learner results) will be reported by VHNZ to NZQA.
 On completion of the programme, VHNZ will issue learners with the New Zealand Certificate in Industrial Rope Access (Level 3).

 The following training pathway is followed: